ecridge/jeo/README.md

 ## Linux install

-Linux/X11 install is a little more fiddly (but not awful!).
-The plus side is that it works everywhere.
+Linux/X11 install is pretty straightforward.
+The layout works everywhere once you’ve loaded it into your session, but you might have to be a bit clever if you want it ready for your login screen.
 See [xkb/README.md][].

 [xkb/README.md]: https://github.com/joecridge/jeo/tree/master/xkb